Alex Tuch returns to Sabres practice but Mattias Samuelsson is lost with week-to-week injury

 Mattias Samuelsson suffered an upper-body injury Saturday against the New York Rangers and will be out on a week-to-week basis, the club announced.
 Rasmus Dahlin (upper body) also missed practice and is listed day to day, while Kyle Okposo sat out on a maintenance day.

+Later in practice, the team announced goaltender Eric Comrie will also be out week to week with a lower-body injury apparently suffered in practice on Friday.
+Coach Don Granato said he did not expect the injuries to Samuelsson and Comrie to be season-ending.

+Buffalo has 17 games left in the season, and it ends on April 14.
 The Sabres open a three-game road trip Monday night in Toronto against the Maple Leafs, then head to Washington and Philadelphia.
+Will Tuch be on the ice in Toronto?

+"Signs are really good," Granato said.
+"It's looking fairly soon, if not tomorrow."

+Said Tuch: "I want to be back.
+I want to be back as soon as possible.
+And I want to help my team win.
+I'm going to do whatever I can to make sure that's a possibility each and every day.
+And I take great pride in being able to come back as quickly as possible."

 Tuch has been out since suffering a lower-body injury Feb.
 25 at Florida, believed to have occurred when he blocked a shot in the Sabres' defensive zone.
 The Sabres moved into a playoff spot with a 3-1 win that night, but have gone 2-5-1 since without him to fall seven points out in the wild card race.

 Tuch has had a career season with 28 goals, 34 assists and 62 points in 57 games.
-He is officially listed week to week, and the initial word from the Sabres is they want to see how he reacts to a full skate.
-There was no update to his game status.
+He is officially listed week to week, and the initial word from the Sabres was they want to see how he reacts to a full skate.

 The Sabres' deficit is up to seven points, they're chasing multiple teams and it's going to take a long winning streak to get them back in the hunt.